underscoreio/essential-slick/src/pages/basics.md

 } yield message
 ~~~

 This is _not_ executing a query.
 This is important, as it allows us to compose queries and pass queries around without holding open a database connection.
-The type of `halSays` is `Query[MessageTable, Message, Seq]`, and `Query` defines various `Query => Query`-style methods for this purpose.
+The type of `halSays` is `Query[MessageTable, Message, Seq]`, and `Query` defines various `Query => Query`-style methods for composing queries.

 As for comprehensions are sugar for `map`, `filter`, and related methods, this query can be re-written as: